Surf vs MCP vs Web Scraping

 Transport model

-MCP runs as a local stdio process (or HTTP/SSE server) that the LLM runtime connects to.
-Surf runs inside your existing web server — one middleware call and your Express/Next.js/Fastify app exposes a Surf endpoint.
-No separate process, no protocol negotiation.
+MCP supports stdio, HTTP, and SSE transports โ connecting to a dedicated MCP server process.
+Surf runs inside your existing web server โ one middleware call and your Express/Next.js/Fastify app exposes a Surf endpoint.
+No separate process, no additional infrastructure.

 Discovery